santoshkrsah/MyFirstJavaCode/README.md

 # MyFirstJavaCode
-This code is intended for learning purposes and includes numerous examples.
+This Code is only for Learning purpose and also include lot of example.